 You’ll learn the difference between “natural” and manufactured ice, and how technology impacted the industry.

-VISIT: American Helicopter Museum, West Chester
+VISIT: American Helicopter Museum

 PHOTO OP: Ten Commandments – Old Historic Courthouse

-This was what all the brouhaha was about in 2002, when the Freethought Society brought a lawsuit against Chester County for promoting religion in a public venue.
-At issue: a plaque of the Ten Commandments on the exterior of West Chester PA’s (historic – and no longer in use ) Chester County Courthouse.
+This was what all the brouhaha was about in 2002 when the Freethought Society brought a lawsuit against Chester County for promoting religion in a public venue.
+At issue: a bronze plaque of the Ten Commandments on the exterior of West Chester PA’s (historic – and no longer in use ) Chester County Courthouse.
 The suit made it to the 3rd Circuit Court of Appeals before being struck down.
 The Commandments were commanded to remain.

 SHOP: Fine Arts Gallery – above Sunset Hill Jewelers

-TASTE: Levante Brewing Co., West Chester
+TASTE: Levante Brewing Co.
+Taproom

 Best Restaurants in West Chester PA